 Firstly, the desirability of making Du'a, remembering Allah, or reciting Quran.

-Secondly, the desirability of touching the black stone or kissing it if its possible, on condition that a woman does not crowd the men in doing so.
+Secondly, the desirability of touching the black stone or kissing it if it is possible, on condition that a woman does not crowd the men in doing so.
 The same ruling applies to the Yemeni corner.

-Thirdly, the permissibility of speaking if its necessary or with befitting speech.
+Thirdly, the permissibility of speaking if it is necessary or with befitting speech.

 Fourthly, the undesirability of eating or holding the urge to urinate, or pass wind, or having a strong desire for food and other things of this nature.

 The Difference in Tawaf between men and women